slot181/civitai-image-generator-mcp/README.md

 # Civitai Image Generator MCP Server

 This is a Model Context Protocol (MCP) server that provides a tool to generate images using the Civitai API.
-It submits the generation request and then polls the Civitai API until the image is ready, returning the final image URL.
+It submits the generation request, polls the Civitai API until the image is ready, downloads the generated image, and saves it to a local directory, returning the local file path.

 ## Prerequisites

 - Node.js (v18 or higher recommended)
 - npm or yarn
-- A Civitai API Token
+- A Civitai API Token (set via `CIVITAI_API_TOKEN` environment variable or `-e` flag)
+- A Civitai Model ID (set via `CIVITAI_MODEL_ID` environment variable or `-e` flag)
+- (Optional) A desired output directory (set via `CIVITAI_OUTPUT_DIR` environment variable or `-e` flag, defaults to `./civitai_output`)

 ## Setup